Oscillating multi-tool: Blades and accessories

 Tile, grout, and masonry attachments are either carbide or diamond coated and allow the user to clear grout between tiles or do light masonry work.

 Standard sanding attachments allow the user to sand flat surfaces and specialty attachments such as the profile sanding kit allow detailed profile sanding work to be done.

 Polishing is possible with the help of polishing pad attachments that are becoming more popular.

 The arbor attachment on all machines has varied widely since these machines started production, with many machines using a proprietary arbor configuration.
 Many after-market blade companies have created universal arbor attachments that are compatible with most, but not all, oscillating multi-tool machines.

 The Starlock interface was launched by tool manufacturer Robert Bosch GmbH and Fein.
 The interface is compatible with a number of other manufacturers.

+Alternatives

+An oscillating saw can perform some of the same tasks as a jigsaw.
+One can also perform some of the same operations as one otherwise would have done with a chisel and hammer, possibly in combination with a drill.